awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 Consider this scenario:

-1. You attach a policy like the one shown at [AWS: Denies Access to AWS Based on the Source IP](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_aws_deny-ip.html) to an IAM user\.
+1. You attach a policy like the one shown at [AWS: Denies Access to AWS Based on the Source IP](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_aws_deny-ip.html) to an IAM user\.
 You set the value of the `aws:SourceIp` condition key to the range of IP addresses for the user's company\.
 This IAM user has other policies attached that allow it to use Amazon EBS, Amazon EC2, and AWS KMS\.

 1. The user attempts to attach an encrypted EBS volume to an EC2 instance\.
 This action fails with an authorization error even though the user has permission to use all the relevant services\.

 Step 2 fails because the request to AWS KMS to decrypt the volume's encrypted data key comes from an IP address that is associated with the Amazon EC2 infrastructure\.
 To succeed, the request must come from the IP address of the originating user\.
 Because the policy in step 1 explicitly denies all requests from IP addresses other than those specified, Amazon EC2 is denied permission to decrypt the EBS volume's encrypted data key\.

-Also, the `aws:sourceIP` condition key is not effective when the request comes from an [Amazon VPC endpoint](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-endpoints.html)\.
+Also, the `aws:sourceIP` condition key is not effective when the request comes from an [Amazon VPC endpoint](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-endpoints.html)\.
 To restrict requests to a VPC endpoint, including an [AWS KMS VPC endpoint](kms-vpc-endpoint.md), use the `aws:sourceVpce` or `aws:sourceVpc` condition keys\.
 For more information, see [VPC Endpoints \- Controlling the Use of Endpoints](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-endpoints.html#vpc-endpoints-iam-access) in the *Amazon VPC User Guide*\.

 ### Using VPC Endpoint Conditions in Policies with AWS KMS Permissions<a name="conditions-aws-vpce"></a>

 [AWS KMS supports Amazon Virtual Private Cloud \(Amazon VPC\) endpoints](kms-vpc-endpoint.md) that are powered by [AWS PrivateLink](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html#what-is-privatelink)\.
-You can use the following [global condition keys](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#AvailableKeys) in IAM policies to grant or deny access to a particular VPC or VPC endpoint\.
+You can use the following [global condition keys](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#AvailableKeys) in IAM policies to allow or deny access to a particular VPC or VPC endpoint\.

 You can also use these condition keys in [AWS KMS key policies](kms-vpc-endpoint.md#vpce-policy) to restrict access to AWS KMS CMKs to requests from the VPC or VPC endpoint\.
 + `aws:SourceVpc` limits access to requests from the specified VPC\.
 + `aws:SourceVpce` limits access to requests from the specified VPC endpoint\.

-You can also use these condition keys in AWS KMS key policies to restrict access to AWS KMS CMKs to requests from the VPC or VPC endpoint\.

 If you use these condition keys in a key policy statement that allows or denies access to AWS KMS CMKs, you might inadvertently deny access to services that use AWS KMS on your behalf\.